DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/epilogue.md

 The proof of their fight.
 There was evidence that humanity took back capital from hands of demon hero.

-"I'll find the ringleader behind it.
+"I'll find the culprit behind it.
 Regardless who it is, I'll not back down.
 And..."